Solo Colombia Adventure Guide to Travel

 The meaning is to not put yourself in a position to allow others to take advantage of you.
 He likened the safety level in areas to the number of papayas, with 5 being the top.

-Botero Park is heavily touristed and as a result, you will see many pickpockets there.
-Parque Lleras is an area known for its nightlight, so be careful at night, especially if you are drinking.
+Botero Park is heavily touristed, and as a result, you will see many pickpockets there.
+Parque Lleras is known for its nightlight, so be careful at night, especially if you are drinking.
 Parque de las Luces, in El Centro, is another area known for pickpockets.

 Does this mean you can’t go as a solo traveler?
 Absolutely not.
 But, I do recommend a walking tour of El Centro so you know the areas to be careful.